codefellows-seattle-301n9/05-form-building/amber-kim/README.md

 ## Change Log
 12-12-2017 3:00pm - Application and minimum requirements are now working.
+12-14-2017 6:00pm - Fixed issue with adding unwanted blogs to the rawData.

 ## Credits and Collaborations
 * icomoon icons | © 2017 Roonas.
 All Rights Reserved. | icomoon.io/#icons-icomoon